tahademir95/ecommerce-backend/README.md

 Now, the capability of the application is the CRUD operation of product, product category, product subcategory, subcategory feature and product feature detail that are explained in detail below.

 Swagger is also connected.
 When project is started, go to this ``` http://localhost:8080/swagger-ui/ ``` url to see E-Commerce Application API.
 Swagger UI page is authenticated with JDBC authentication.
-Only the user having auth role in db can access to swagger ui page.
-Passwords of the users are stored as hashed one.
+At first to access swagger ui, the admin should insert a user with username and password -which must be saved as hashed one of the original password for the security- to users table, also insert authority with authority name "auth" and the username that is authenticated to authorities table.
+Then, any user having auth role in db can access Swagger UI page with his/her username and password.

 ## Technologies that I have been using;
 -	Spring Boot